 - Cheese – You could use cheddar, Colby, Monterey Jack, or whatever cheese you want.
 Make sure you shred it yourself to avoid extra carbs from starch that’s added to pre-shredded.

 - Low Carb Tortillas – You can make your own keto-friendly tortillas with our recipe which you can find here.
 It takes about 20 minutes and the recipe makes 10 tortillas.
 Or if you have a good source, you can buy store-bought low carb tortillas.
-Here’s a brand of flour tortillas with 4 grams of carbs per tortilla.
+Here’s a brand of flour tortillas with 1 net gram of carbs per tortilla.

 How to Make Keto Enchiladas